-Whether through improved Neighborhood Watch, enhanced surveillance or other means, we are committed to doing everything possible to improve security and prevent crime in our community.
-Sgt.
-Signater has consistently reminded us at our general meetings to report all suspicious activity, and based on recent reports of criminal activity in our community we all need to be vigilant and pay attention to what's going on around us.
-Please keep this number handy and use it to help stop crime: (310) 482-6000.
-Below are some additional resources and info from the Public Safety Committee:
+Whether through improved Neighborhood Watch, enhanced surveillance, or other means, we are committed to doing everything possible to improve security and prevent crime in our neighborhoods.
+Our community liasons from the Marina Del Rey Sheriff's Station have consistently reminded us at our general meetings to report all suspicious activity.
+Based on recent reports of criminal activity in our neighborhoods, we all need to be vigilant and pay attention to what's going on around us.
+Please keep this number to the Sheriff's Department handy and use it to help stop crime: (310) 482-6000.

 We monitor a variety of issues that affect our community so that we can inform our residents and advocate on their behalf.
-Please email firstname.lastname@example.org with any updates, comments, or concerns, and check this site and our social media (@UHAWHVP) for more details.
+Please email firstname.lastname@example.org with any issues, comments, or concerns, and check this site and our social media regularly for updates.

 UHA II members voted overwhelmingly in 2016 to oppose "The View" condo project, a dangerous and illegal 88-unit development proposed to be built on the vacant lot at 5101 Overhill Drive.
 Several hundred local residents attended a series of public hearings starting in August 2017 and culminating on March 6, 2018, to offer fact-based testimony on the many reasons why "The View" should not be approved.
 The appeal we filed on behalf of UHA II and 17 nearby homeowners was rejected by the LA County Board of Supervisors on November 21, 2017, and the Board formally approved "The View" over the consistent objections of UHA II on March 6, 2018.
 Since our elected officials failed to enforce the environmental and zoning laws that protect our community from harmful developments like "The View," UHA II filed a lawsuit on April 6, 2018 (Case No. BS 172990).
 CLICK HERE to view all the documents related to the litigation over "The View" development.